bjornmeansbear/lectureScripts/ASustainableDesigner.md

 I was doing a variety of work with a contemporary art museum in Baltimore ((show a lot of things??????)), The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
 Artists using farming as their main form of practice and expression.
 We designed a book for the exhibition, or I guess extend the "exhibition," as there are more works and way more explanation in the book than was possible to do in the galleries.

-There was an interest in making the book momre "sustainable" — how to better grasp the content inside in the design.
+There was an interest in making the book more "sustainable" — how to better grasp the content inside in the design.
 The things that made the production of this book "sustainable" were that it was printed on demand — we had a very short initial run of books, as the audience was estimated to be small, and then printed more when necessary.

 As an everything is connected situation... lets jump back to my options for "what SGD looks like?"
 GA falls into the "It looks the same" category.

 Design wise, the book was meant to be a critique of commercial farming — juxtaposing artistic "farmed" graphics over an extremely constrained grid based on aerial photography of commercial farm tracts...

 So, its trying to visually tell you something different, but otherwise conforms to the common standards of "good" modernist typography, etc...
-Other than a minorly improved production method, it's the same as any book...
+Other than a minor production method improvement, it's the same as any book...

-There is a little Reuse here at lesat — the format!
-Sue had worked on a book and exhibition earlier called Ecovention, a word she and her collaborator coined short for "Ecological Invention" > trying to categorize these new ways artists were working at the ecological and artistitc avant garde.
+There is Reuse here however — the format!
+Sue had worked on a book and exhibition earlier called Ecovention, a word she and her collaborator coined short for "Ecological Invention" > trying to categorize these new ways artists were working at the ecological and artistic avant garde.
 That book was an 8x8 square.
 Sue saw these, along with another text for an artist Patricia Johanson, as connected, as a collection, so we made them all the matching physical shape, so that they "fit" together sensically...

 ## Ecovention Europe

-Then, a couple years later, Sue Spaid now living in Belgium, a new exhibition opporutniy comes up.
+Then, a couple years later, Sue Spaid now living in Belgium, a new exhibition opportunity comes up.
 Its called _Ecovention Europe_ and there was going to be another big catalog like GA...
-This would accompany a new exhibition in the netherlands of European Artists working in the ecological and artistic overlaps...
+This would accompany a new exhibition in the Netherlands of European Artists working in the ecological and artistic overlaps...

 In the interim since working on GA, I heard a lecture by the designer and author Sara De Bondt.
 She had recently completed a catalog for the Barbican in London for a similar exhibition to Green Acres.
 As part of her studio's research leading up to the catalog's production they wrote a manifesto for how they were going to produce the catalog.
-It reminded me of the sustainabilitist principes; it got me to think again about what other ways design decisions could be made???
+It reminded me of the sustainabilitist principles; it got me to think again about what other ways design decisions could be made???

-In embracing sarah's manifesto, modifying it a bit for our purposes, and then re-examining the design choices of Green Acres.
+In embracing Sarah's manifesto, modifying it a bit for our purposes, and then re-examining the design choices of Green Acres.
 Sue again was thinking this would be useful to design in the matching 8x8 book format again, adding to the collection.
 How could we re-approach the design of Green Acres? repurpose what we had done already?
 At this time I happened to be working on a project with one of my classes around recycling, and the 3Rs more generally as design prompts.
 For this book I too tried to Reduce and Reuse.

 Reuse: The grid for Green Acres had a lot of time and conceptual reasoning invested into it.
 Since Ecovention Europe is a sibling to Green Acres, we reused the Green Acres page layouts.
 The type choices, grid setup, etc. for this book are lifted from Green Acres and tweaked for the subtle new and different needs required for Ecovention Europe.
 Sustainable designers routinely find novel ways to reuse materials, there is little discussion for the possibility of reusing visual ideas and solutions, either as an exemplary form of reuse nor as a useful design tool.

 Reduce: One goal for the manufacturing of this book is to expend fewer materials than in Green Acres.
-The idea of "Using less ink" required me to select colours more carefully and to use them more sparingly.
-No colour in our section palettes adds up to more that 100% ink coverage.
-(The book uses CMYK: and colour palette selections all start at 100% pure C, M, Y, or K, and then are mixed in equal percentages to keep 100% or less total coverage: 50% + 50%; 33% + 33% + 33%, etc.).
+The idea of "Using less ink" required me to select colors more carefully and to use them more sparingly.
+No color in our section palettes adds up to more that 100% ink coverage.
+(The book uses CMYK: and color palette selections all start at 100% pure C, M, Y, or K, and then are mixed in equal percentages to keep 100% or less total coverage: 50% + 50%; 33% + 33% + 33%, etc.).
 Another way I tried to reduce ink was by using bitmapped city maps as the decorative section markers.
 The feeling of a filled area is kept, but since many pixels end up being blank, much less ink is used.
 In Green Acres, I used some superficial decorative elements that looked nice but served no functional purpose — they merely took up room.
 I also ended columns only where a full paragraph ended to make a few things easier from a design perspective.
 And, while this gave a ragged, formally-nice rhythm to text columns, it was an inefficient use of space in the book.
-With the layout of Ecovention Europe, I spent time reducing the amount of unused space, thus minimising paper waste.
+With the layout of Ecovention Europe, I spent time reducing the amount of unused space, thus minimizing paper waste.

 As a conceptual exercise, this was good.
 But, did it actually make much of a difference?
 I don’t know yet.
-In a book like this, there are a lot of images, yet the artworks don’t adhere to the same ink coverage rules that I set for section colours and body text.
+In a book like this, there are a lot of images, yet the artworks don’t adhere to the same ink coverage rules that I set for section colors and body text.
 One might also ask if I could achieve the look I want using only black, which would save a lot in terms of ink and clean-up over CMYK.
 Perhaps.

 How could this be done differently and better next time?
 Would a different typeface save ink and space?
 Are there other ways to handle image inclusion?
 Is there an alternative to making this?
 (Should this exist at all?
 I didn’t ask myself that question before we began.)
 While I was not prepared to tackle these questions for this book, I will continue exploring and attempting to resolve them with subsequent projects.

 ## I need something current!?!?!?

-## Signs Signalling Sustainability?
+## Signs Signaling Sustainability?

 ## BauErden?